unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Amphibious_**.
 The chuul can breathe air and water.

-**_Sense Magic_**.
+**_Sense Tek_**.
 The chuul senses tek within 120 feet of it at will.
-This trait otherwise works like the _detect magic_ spell but isn’t itself magical.
+This trait otherwise works like the _detect tek_ tek skill but isn’t itself tek.

 **Actions**